ross-sec-audio/ross-sec-audio.github.io/_posts/2023-02-27-DevSecOPs Rant.md

 ![DevSecOps](/assets/img/imgs/devsecops.jpg){: w="400" h="400" }
 _Nope_

-When I later went on to learn the principles of DevOps through the Phoenix Project, the DevOps Handbook, I was a bit shocked.
+When I later went on to learn the principles of DevOps and Agile through the Phoenix Project, Clean Agile, and the DevOps Handbook, I was a bit shocked.
 The three ways and other principles were lost to most implementations and understandings of DevSecOps (At least in my own anecdotal experience).

 If you search the term DevSecOps today, you'll be presented with hundreds of sites and blogs, all explaining it at a high level.
 But only a tiny wee proportion of these discuss anything other than shifting left through automated / early security testing and the adoption of DevSecOps tools.

-We as an industry I think we've been pushing this kind of tool based DevSecOps, while missing some important parts of the story.
+We as an industry have been pushing this kind of tool based DevSecOps, while missing some important parts of the story.

 ## Principles, AND technology